Tennis for blind & partially sighted people

 Metro started running training sessions in tennis in 2007, following an impressive demonstration of the sport by Japanese blind and partially sighted players.

-The game is played on either a badminton court or a standard tennis court using a short tennis racket and an adapted sponge ball that makes a noise when it bounces.
-Balls can be either black or florescent green to give maximum contrast with the colour of the sports hall.
+The game is played on either a badminton court or a standard tennis court using a junior tennis racket and an adapted sponge ball that makes a noise when it bounces.
+Balls can be either black or florescent yellow to give maximum contrast with the colour of the sports hall.

 The standard rules of tennis apply with just a few modifications: if you’re totally blind you’re allowed three bounces, those with partial sight are allowed two.
 See rules for more info.

 Just like standard tennis, you can play singles or doubles.
 Sighted players can play against VI players, but they’re allowed only one bounce and no volleying.

 •Regular evening practice sessions in London with a coach on hand

 •Support to achieve a coaching certificate

 •Sessions for adults and juniors.
 ITC Friday sessions are for the partially sighted players.
 NTC Friday sessions are for the advanced players.
 Wednesday sessions are for totally blind players (B1) and people who have never played tennis before.